Benjamin F. James: Final term and failing health

 On February 15, 1958, James announced he would not be a candidate for a sixth term.
 His modest statement read: "At the conclusion of the 85th Congress I shall have served as a member of the national house of Representatives for ten years - five consecutive terms.
 My decision to forgo possible further preferment for public office has been made regretfully, and only after carefully weighing the demands of such service against the inevitable changes, of personal concern, that come with the passing of time".

 He had been hospitalized twice in 1957 for an undisclosed illness and in May of that year had had surgery.
 By June 1958, he had resigned his seat on the Appropriations Committee due to his "worsening physical condition."

 Just as Ike had brought stability to the nation in the Cold War era of the 1950s, Ben James seemed to be a pillar of political stability to the residents of rapidly growing Delaware County.
 Voters showed their unfading confidence in him by giving him election majorities ranging from 60.9% to 62.7%.

-He died at age seventy-five on January 26, 1961, and is interred at the Arlington Cemetery in Drexel Hill, Pennsylvania.
 James voted in favor of the Civil Rights Act of 1957.

+He died at age seventy-five on January 26, 1961.